-- Evaluate hook and release mortality under varying environmental factors and fishery practices and include in updated assessment. - Evaluate and compile the effects of mandated bycatch reduction devices (BRDs) on croaker catch - Evaluate the optimum utilization (economic and biological) of a long-term fluctuating population such as croaker. - Identify essential habitat requirements. - Determine species interactions and predator/prey relationships for croaker (prey) and other more highly valued fisheries (predators). - Determine the impacts of any dredging activity (i.e. for beach re-nourishment) on all life history stages of croaker.
+- Develop age-size data that are representative of all seasons and areas in the fisheries on an annual basis. - Develop fishery-independent size, age, and sex specific relative abundance estimates to monitor long-term changes in croaker abundance. - Improve catch and effort statistics from the commercial and recreational fisheries. - Evaluate hook and release mortality under varying environmental factors and fishery practices and include in updated assessment. - Evaluate and compile the effects of mandated bycatch reduction devices (BRDs) on croaker catch - Evaluate the optimum utilization (economic and biological) of a long-term fluctuating population such as croaker. - Identify essential habitat requirements. - Determine species interactions and predator/prey relationships for croaker (prey) and other more highly valued fisheries (predators). - Determine the impacts of any dredging activity (i.e. for beach re-nourishment) on all life history stages of croaker. - Examine socio-economic aspects of the fishery.